 Consultation on proposals to enhance effectiveness of sanctions

-Today the Phone-paid Services Authority (PSA) has launched a consultation on proposals to enhance effectiveness of sanctions imposed by PSA Tribunals on non-compliant providers.
+We've launched a consultation on proposals to enhance effectiveness of sanctions imposed by PSA Tribunals on non-compliant providers.

 We have been reviewing the effectiveness of our approach to sanctioning.
 In particular we have reviewed whether our current approach effectively achieves our goals of preventing consumer harm, protecting the reputation of the market and creates a level playing field for industry.